Table of Contents

 Infants with hypoplastic left heart syndrome often remain well in-utero and in the first few days of life due to the presence of a patent ductus asteriosus (PDA) and patent foramen ovale (PFO).

-- Therefore, systemic circulation is maintained by Right Ventricle via patent ductus arteriosus (PDA).
+Maintained by blood from the Right Ventricle via patent ductus arteriosus (PDA).

 Prenatally, fetuses with HLHS are found to have a lower cerebral blood flow compared to their normally developing peers.
 This observation might influence the brain at the cellular level, but not on the gross level because the total volume of brain tissue in patients with HLHS was not found to be different compared to those with a normal left ventricle.